 The Telegraph has included the once-hidden cave on the list of 11 newly-discovered places that are worth an amazing exploration journey.

-Son Doong opened to tourists in 2013, four years after members of the British Cave Research Association concluded their initial exploration and declared it the world’s largest cave.
+Son Doong opened to tourists in 2013, four years after members of The British Vietnam Caving Expedition Teamconcluded their initial exploration and declared it the world’s largest cave.